How Intercom Used Gated Content to Generate 100,000+ Leads

 3 ways Intercom could improve their blog’s conversion strategy

-As you can see, Intercom is definitely doing a lot right when it comes to using gated content for lead generation.
+As you can see, Intercom is definitely doing a lot right when it comes to using gated content for lead generation and increasing online sales.

 And being that their gated content has generated over 100,000 leads for their team, it’s safe to say it’s getting them great results.